artsy/volley/README.md

 ### Whitelists

-Because Datadog plans have an allotment of custom volleys and tags, Metric offers the ability to restrict possible values for volley names and tags that are allowed.
+Because Datadog plans have an allotment of custom metrics and tags, Metric offers the ability to restrict possible values for metric names and tags that are allowed.
 The whitelists are managed by environment variables.

 * Get the current METRIC_NAME_WHITELIST with `hokusai staging env get METRIC_NAME_WHITELIST`
 * Set its new value with `hokusai staging env set METRIC_NAME_WHITELIST=preexisting-tag:value,new-tag:new-value`
 * Refresh the environment with `hokusai staging deployment refresh`
 * Do the same thing in `production` when you're satisfied.

+### Global tags

+The Datadog Agent is already configured to send an `env` tag with all metrics it publishes.
+If you want to add additional global tags, set the `GLOBAL_TAGS` environment variable to a comma-separated list of tags with the process mentioned in the previous section.

-### Publishing volleys
+### Publishing metrics

 From a client application, make a POST request to the `/report` endpoint.
 Example: